-Following the further restrictions Boris announced earlier this week due to fears of a second wave, today Rishi Sunak delivered his Winter Economy Plan.
-Here’s a breakdown of who will and won’t be in receipt of help under the new proposal.
+Following Boris Johnson’s announcement of further restrictions due to fears of a second wave, Rishi Sunak has now delivered his Winter Economy Plan.
+Here’s a breakdown of who will and won’t receive help under the new proposals.

 Owner Managed Companies

-Now is the time to think about what you can do to help your business survive this, such as adapting your costs and maximising revenues.
+Now is the time to consider strategies to help your business survive.
+Focus on adapting costs and maximizing revenues.

 Tax Cuts and Deferrals

-Businesses who used the New Payment Scheme to defer VAT bills will now be able to make 11 smaller interest-free payments during the 2021/22 financial year, rather than paying a lump sum at the end of March 2021.
+Those who deferred VAT bills through the New Payment Scheme can now spread repayments over 11 smaller, interest-free instalments during the 2021/22 financial year, rather than making a lump sum payment by March 2021.

 Business Loans